+What is a formulary?

 How do I find an in-network pharmacy in my area?

 Providence Medicare Advantage Plans has approximately 34,500 participating pharmacies available for your use nationwide.

-You may look in your Provider and Pharmacy Directory, visit our check our online directory, or call customer service, whichever is easiest for you.
+You may look in your Provider and Pharmacy Directory, visit our online directory, or call customer service, whichever is easiest for you.
 You may also contact customer service to request a revised list of in-network pharmacies by dialing 503-574-8000 or 1-800-603-2340, seven days a week from 8 a.m. to 8 p.m.
-(Pacific Time).
-(TTY/TDD Users should call 711.)
+(Pacific time).
+(TTY users should call 711.)

 Note: Providence Medicare Advantage Plans has contracts with pharmacies that equal or exceed the Centers for Medicare and Medicaid Services (CMS) requirements for pharmacy access in your area.